-For the financial period ending 31st August 2021, financial performance has been analysed.
+For the financial period ending 31st August 2022, financial performance has been analysed.

-All schools within the Trust finished the year in a healthy financial position that exceeded budget expectations due to school closures as part of the COVID -19 response.
+All schools within the Trust finished the year in a healthy financial position that exceeded budget expectations due to committing reserves to a CIF bid that unfortunately was unsuccessful.